Overnight Experiences Alice Springs

 - Comprehensive local tour commentary

-- Sleeping bags can be hired from us onboard for $40 AUD, this includes cleaning costs.
+- Sleeping bags can be hired from us for $40 AUD.
+This includes cleaning costs.
 You are more than welcome to bring your own.
-Payment is made direct to the tour operator.
+Payment is to be made through our reservations department prior to departure.

 WHAT TO BRING: